vinceskahan/v5wiki/Home.md

 * [Managing extensions](extensions)

 ### Extensions to weewx

+Use extensions to add capabilities to a weewx installation.
+Drivers enable weewx to collect data from various sources, services collect and emit data, skins contain the templates for generating reports, and uploaders transfer data to online services.

 #### Drivers
 * [owfs - Collect data from one-wire sensors](owfs)
 * [wanet - Collect data from Wanet Wario ME11/12 meteo station](https://sourceforge.net/projects/wariome11)